frankframework/frank-doc/README.md

 **@Optional:** Java annotation that does the same as JavaDoc tag `@ff.optional`.

 **@ff.tag:** Add tag to Java class that is shown in the Frank!Doc webapplication.
 Add the `@ff.tag` JavaDoc tag in the JavaDoc comment above a class.
 There are two arguments.
 The first argument is the tag name and the second argument is the tag value.

+**@Reintroduce:** Java annotation meant to change the order of config children in the XSD.
+The default order of config children is that inherited config children go after declared config children.
+To have a different order, override an inherited config child setter and add this annotation.
+The inherited config child is then sorted with the declared config children.
+This annotation has no effect on the Frank!Doc webapp; WeAreFrank! has decided so because repeating config children is confusing.
+Please note that an inherited config child is also sorted with the declared config children if the config child setter is overridden with a new JavaDoc comment.
+This annotation is needed if the only modification of the config child is the sort order.
+If config children are inherited with updated documentation or with other differences apart from this annotation (see class `ElementChild` for details), then the webapplication repeats these config children.

+**@ff.reintroduce:** JavaDoc tag that does the same as Java annotation `@Reintroduce`.